Distal Biceps Tendon Rupture

 - Complications of distal biceps tendon repairs.

-- Pronation can increase the pressure on the posterior interosseous nerve under the arcade of Frohse: a possible mechanism of palsy after two-incision repair for distal biceps rupture--clinical experience and a cadaveric investigation.
+- Pronation can increase the pressure on PIN under arcade of Frohse: mechanism of palsy after 2 incision repair for biceps rupture.

 - Variables Influencing Successful Two-Incision Distal Biceps Repair